Atlanta Wrongful Death Lawyer

 By far, the most common reason people file a wrongful death claim is car accidents.
 The other driver does not need to have committed a crime (such as driving under the influence) to be sued for wrongful death.
 Your Atlanta wrongful death attorney will only need to demonstrate that the other driver’s negligence led to the accident and that the accident caused the death.

 However, just because your loved one didn’t die in an auto accident doesn’t mean you don’t have a wrongful death case.
 There are many other situations where another party’s negligence could lead to death.
 A person might die in different kinds of accidents, like plane or train crashes or accidents at work.
 For example, many people are killed each year in construction accidents.
 In other situations, people may die due to defective products, exposure to toxic chemicals, or medical malpractice.
-Regardless of the situation, if you have concerns that your loved one’s death could have been prevented, it’s best to speak with an attorney who offers free consultations so you can learn more about your options.
+Regardless of the situation, if you believe your loved one’s death might have been preventable, it’s important to speak with an attorney who offers free consultations so you can explore your options.

 Who Can Pursue a Wrongful Death Case in Georgia?